JamesIves/github-sponsors-readme-action/README.md

 </p>

 <p align="center">
   This <a href="https://github.com/features/actions">GitHub Action</a> will automatically add your <a href="https://github.com/sponsors">GitHub Sponsors</a> to your README.
-It can be configured in multiple ways allowing you to display and breakdown sponsors by price tiers, and has templating support so you can display your sponsors how you'd like.
+It can be configured in multiple ways allowing you to display and breakdown your sponsors by price tier.
+It also includes templating support so you can display your sponsors how you'd like.
 </p>

 ## Getting Started ✈️